-This is underpinned by learning around Living in the Wider World, including Belonging to a Community, Media literacy and digital resilience and Money and work.
+This Trust RHE curriculum is founded upon the PHCE association's cores of: Living in the Wider World, including Belonging to a Community, Media literacy and digital resilience and Money and work.
+Some schools have separate schemes of work.
+All schools publish their RHE curriculum on their websites.